Information Warfare Community

 The U.S. Navy Information Warfare Community (IWC) leads and manages a cadre of officers, enlisted, and civilian professionals who possess extensive skills in information-intensive fields.
-This corps works in information, intelligence, counterintelligence, human-derived information, networks, space, and oceanographic disciplines to support US Navy, Joint and national war fighting requirements.
+This corps works in information, intelligence, counterintelligence, human-derived information, networks, space, and oceanographic disciplines to support U.S. Navy, Joint and national war fighting requirements.
 The IWC is part of a U.S. Navy initiative to merge intelligence with command, control, communications, and computers.

 Mission

 Gain a deep understanding of the inner workings of United States adversaries, develop unmatched knowledge of the battlespace, provide naval operating forces with sufficient over-match in wartime command and control, and project power through and across the network.

 Background

 The Information Warfare Community, originally known as the Information Dominance Corps, was created within the U.S. Navy in 2009 to more effectively and collaboratively lead and manage officers, enlisted, and civilian professionals who possess extensive skills in information-intensive related fields.
 This corps of professionals works, trains and is educated in information, intelligence, counterintelligence, human-derived information, cyber, space, and oceanographic disciplines.
 It is tasked with developing and delivering dominant information capabilities in support of U.S. Navy, Joint and national warfighting requirements.